Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 Self-Sponsorship route UK

-Another increasingly popular route to PR in the UK is self-sponsorship, which allows overseas nationals to set up a business in the UK and sponsor themselves.
-This avoids the need to apply for jobs and work for an employer.
-This route is particularly popular with self-employed consultants (e.g. IT consultants) who wish to work for themselves in the UK.
-Learn more about the Self-Sponsorship Visa Route and gain deeper insights by watching this detailed video.
+The self‑sponsorship route is a flexible way for overseas nationals to apply for permanent residence UK without needing an employer sponsor.
+It allows you to establish a UK company, obtain a Sponsor Licence, and sponsor yourself under the Skilled Worker Visa.
+This route avoids the need to apply for jobs and work for an employer.
+It is particularly popular with self‑employed consultants (e.g., IT consultants) who wish to work for themselves in the UK and appreciate the transparent Self Sponsorship cost.
+Learn more about the Self‑Sponsorship Visa Route, including Self Sponsorship cost, by watching this detailed video.

 Self-sponsorship entails: